louMoxy/project-nightingale/content/_index.md

-    Learning more about the background/research behind the project<br>→ A Physiotherapist-led stretch!<br>→ A chance to ask your questions!<br><br>We look forward to meeting all of you at this event, please make sure to register today!<br><br>Sincerely,<br>The Team at Project Nightingale and My Arthritis'
+    Learning more about the background/research behind the project<br>→ A Physiotherapist-led stretch!<br>→ A chance to ask your questions!<br><br>We look forward to meeting all of you at this event, please make sure to register today!<br><br>Sincerely,<br>The Team at Project Nightingale and My Arthritis<br>'
 - template: 1-column-text
   block: one-column-1
   alignment: left